SING WITH US

 We have five levels, and we’ll help you find the right one:

-• Minuets: Music & Movement: Fun and active class for girls and boys 4-6 with no musical experience.
-(No audition required.)
+• Minuets: Music & Movement: Fun and active class for girls and boys ages 4-6 with no musical experience (open to all interested children)

 • Cadet: Choir for boys 7–9 with little or no singing experience